Session 40 Religion, Race, Policy and Socioeconomic status: Mortality in 19th and 20th century UK and US

 1.

-Was there a Whitehall Effect in the UK in the Nineteenth and Early Twentieth Centuries? •
+Was There a Whitehall Effect in the UK in the Nineteenth and Early Twentieth Centuries? •

-Nicola Shelton, University College London.
+Nicola Shelton, UCL.

 2.